whisperfish/libsignal-service-rs/README.md

 A Rust version of the [libsignal-service-java][lsj] library for communicating with Signal servers.

+## Supported Rust versions

+`libsignal-service-rs` is used mostly by [Whisperfish](https://gitlab.com/whisperfish/whisperfish/), a SailfishOS application.
+The SailfishOS Rust compiler is relatively old, and therefore the MSRV maps on the compiler for that operating system, including some lag.
+At moment of writing, this is **Rust 1.52.1**.

 ## Contributing

 We're actively trying to make `libsignal-service-rs` fully functional.